pangpang20/gaussdb-python/docs/api/abc.rst

-`!abc` -- Psycopg abstract classes
+`!abc` -- GaussDB abstract classes
 ==================================

-The module exposes Psycopg definitions which can be used for static type checking.
+The module exposes GaussDB definitions which can be used for static type checking.

-.. module:: psycopg.abc
+.. module:: gaussdb.abc

 .. seealso::

-    :ref:`adapt-life-cycle` for more information about how these objects are used by Psycopg,
+    :ref:`adapt-life-cycle` for more information about how these objects are used by GaussDB,

 .. autoclass:: Dumper(cls, context=None)

     This class is a formal `~typing.Protocol`.
-A partial implementation of this protocol (implementing everything except the `dump()` metood) is available as `psycopg.adapt.Dumper`.
+A partial implementation of this protocol (implementing everything except the `dump()` metood) is available as `gaussdb.adapt.Dumper`.

     :param cls: The type that will be managed by this dumper.
     :type cls: type